Pointing Your Domain to InCom

 Purchasing a Domain

+Why do I need to buy a domain?
 A domain is like your website’s address on the internet—it’s the unique name people will type into their browsers to find your site.
-Just as a physical business needs a location, your website needs a domain to be accessible online.
-Owning a domain ...
+Just as a physical business needs a location, your website needs a domain to be ...

 How to Restrict your Google API Key.